saurav1199s/Music_Advisor/README.md

 # Music_Advisor
-It is a web api that fetches info about featured playlists, new albums, categories etc. on users request.
-It uses spotify restful api.
+A personal music advisor that makes preference- based suggestions and even shares links to new releases and featured playlists.
+It uses spotify's REST api.